SokZKomucha/DStorage/README.md

 npm run dev
 ```

 This opens the dev server on port 5173.
-Alternatively, one may build the entire client side using `npm run build` instead.
+Alternatively, you may build the entire client side to raw HTML/CSS/JS using `npm run build` instead.

 ### Server setup

-*To be updated*
+An SQLite database (database.db) file is required in `/server/Data/` directory.
+Typically you'd want to create it using [EF Core migrations](https://learn.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=netcore-cli), but in case of this application, I'd advise you to manually create `database.db` inside `/server/Data`.
+Using some kind of SQLite editor, run setup script from `/server/Data/template.sql` and save changes.

 <br>